tr7zw/Item-NBT-API/wiki/Using-the-NBT-API.md

 ReadWriteNBT nbtListEntry = addCompound();
 nbtListEntry.setBoolean("bar", true);

-// You can also fetch compounds in lists nbt.resolveCompound("foo.other_key[0]"); // Get the first compound in list, or null nbt.resolveOrCreateCompound("foo.other_key[1]"); // Get the second compound in list, or create it
+// You can fetch compounds in lists nbt.resolveCompound("foo.other_key[0]"); // Get the first compound in list, or null nbt.resolveOrCreateCompound("foo.other_key[1]"); // Get the second compound in list, or create it
 // Or fetch data from them